Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/4_pick_and_place.md

 ---

 ## Update Niryo One URDFs
-- To account for the simulated Niryo One's position on a table, the URDF files on the Niryo One will need to be updated to reflect this change.
+> The world-space origin of the Niryo One is defined in its URDF file.
+The provided Niryo One URDF used in the previous tutorials has already been updated to reflect the position of the simulated Niryo One situated on top of the table.
+In order to have accurate trajectory planning the URDF files on the real Niryo One will need to be updated to reflect the simulated robot's position.

 - The two files that will need to be updated are `niryo_one.urdf.xacro`  and `without_mesh_niryo_one.urdf.xacro` located in the `/home/niryo/catkin_ws/src/niryo_one_description/urdf/v2` directory.
 	- Look for the joint named `joint_world` and update the `origin`'s `xyz` to `0 0 0.63` to reflect that the simulated Niryo is placed at `0.63` on the Z axis.

 	```xml